MicrosoftDocs/power-pages-docs/power-pages-docs/admin/view-portal-error-log.md

 > [!NOTE]
 > It is advisable to only disable custom errors when you are in the development phase and enable custom errors once you go live.
+> Custom errors are consistently shown on the private site and cannot be turned off.

 More information on custom error: [Displaying a Custom Error Page](/aspnet/web-forms/overview/older-versions-getting-started/deploying-web-site-projects/displaying-a-custom-error-page-cs)